Acoustic Simulation Framework for Multi-channel Replay Speech Detection: Materials

-\textbf{Diffuse noise.} Mono noise signal from WHAMR!~\cite{Wichern_2019_Interspeech} dataset is rendered directly in multiple channels (e.g., diffuse noise simulated for a microphone array).
-Instead of duplicating, each channel receives a spatially consistent but distinct noise signal.
+WHAMR!~\cite{Wichern_2019_Interspeech} dataset is used to model background noises $\mathbf{N}(f)$ and $N(f)$ for genuine, spoofing, and replay scenarios in Eqs~\eqref{eq:genuine}--\eqref{eq:replay}.
+Specifically, mono noise signal from WHAMR!~\cite{Wichern_2019_Interspeech} dataset is rendered directly in multiple channels (e.g., diffuse noise simulated for a microphone array).
+Instead of duplicating, each channel receives a spatially consistent noise signal using~\cite{mirabilii2021generating}.
 The noise is then scaled globally to achieve the target \ac{SNR} with respect to the clean multichannel signal.
-In this work, we employ the algorithm described in~\cite{mirabilii2021generating}.